Faculty Column: Dr. Mary Frances Zilonis, Director of the Simmons GSLIS School Library Teacher Program

 Two student scholarships are offered every May allowing students to attend either the bi-annual AASL conference or the MassCue (Massachusetts Computer Using Educators) instructional technology conference, earned when a student wins GSLIS essay contest in April.
 Simmons SLTP students are involved in the Massachusetts School Library Association's Special Interest Group, in which they are able to assume leadership roles on campus.
 Another program staple is the Simmons GSLIS's School Library Teacher Program Handbook, which outlines the program's expectations and provides useful career tools for students.
 The handbook was recognized as a guide "that every school in the Commonwealth should have," according to the Massachusetts Department of Elementary and Secondary Education.

 The admissions process for the Simmons GSLIS SLTP may seem daunting with the addition of an interview with Zilonis, who also conducts interviews with students after they are accepted into the program to discuss job expectations.
+[Addendum: Interviews are no longer required for admissions to the School Library Teacher Program, June 2014].
 The interview provides information and possible guidance to students as they develop their goals.
 "Wanting your summers off is not a reason to become a teacher.
 Beyond grades and experience, I'm looking for students who are passionate and committed to educating children.
 One has to want to work with every teacher, student, administrator, and parent associated with the school.
 Having dedicated professionals in the field who are willing to become indispensable educational partners is essential to continuing the legacy of school libraries," says Zilonis.

 The SLTP may appear to be more work than other Simmons GSLIS tracks as a passing score on the Communication and Literacy Skills reading subtest and the Communication and Literacy Skills writing subtest of the Massachusetts Tests for Educator Licensure (MTEL) exam is required of all SLTP students.
 However, Zilonis assures, "A 5th-grade grammar book is the study guide for the MTEL Communication and Literacy Skills subtests."
 Candidates taking these two subtests are asked to demonstrate that they have the basic communication and literacy skills necessary to communicate and write effectively.
 Since these skills are taught in elementary and high school and reinforced through early college composition courses, candidates are asked to provide evidence that they have passed both of these subtests as a criterion for the practicum application process.
 There is no subject or content test for school library teachers to take.
 The PRAXIS licensure test is recommended for those seeking to teach outside Massachusetts.